Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

 Top level folders correspond to the datasets being submitted.
 See the examples below.
 You can name your datasets in a way that is descriptive for your contributing site.

 You can use either the Hierarchy or Flattened data layout according to the examples below.
-In the hierarchical case, you would fill in one manifest and include all files in experiment/batches; in the flattened case, you would fill in one manifest for each top level folder.
-The manifest would be Synapse annotations which can be used to query the data when a File View is created.

 ### Flattened Data Layout Example